Part One What is a Psychiatric Mental-Health Nurse Practitioner?

 - 5. Yale University

-Part Seven What are the Continuing Education Requirements for Psychiatric Nurse Practitioners?
+Part Eight What are the Continuing Education Requirements for Psychiatric-Mental Health Nurse Practitioners?

 CEU hours will vary based on the state of licensure.
 For each state an individual is licensed, CEU hours will be required.
 Generally, NPs are required a minimum of 75 contact hours of continuing education in the specialty area (psychiatric nursing).